robbsnark/cli-assignment/README.md

 'ware' is a pretty unfortunate term to use, I realised pretty late, but it had a vibe and I didn't care to change it to something less scary like "product" or whatever

 TO-DO:
-Implement buying + paying system
+Implement buying + paying system + wallet
-Wallet
+Charity system
+>> TESTS + folder for pytest
+>> Folder for saving 'stock and receipts' in a json file

 -----------------------------------------------